 The color on the interior of the torso is different from the exterior color, suggesting that if one goes below surface appearance there is more to be discovered.
 Steel frames represent conceptual boxes of perception that society puts us in.

-Since receiving her BFA from the School of the Art Institute of Chicago in 2005, Alexis has continued to study with glass masters such as Pino Signoretto, Richard Royal and Boyd Sugiki.
-She has been working full time as an artist since 2006.
+Since receiving her BFA from the School of the Art Institute of Chicago in 2005, Alexis has continued to study with glass masters such as Pino Signoretto, Martin Janecky and Cristiano Toso.

-Today her is work displayed in museums, galleries, private collections and fine art shows around the world.
+Today her work is displayed in museums, top galleries, private collections and fine art exhibitions around the world.